 This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "American 19-20h Century Wildlife Art."
 Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
-Clicking on titles takes readers directly to the articles and essays.
-The date at the end of each title is the date of publication in Resource Library.
+Clicking on titles takes readers directly to these articles and essays.
+The date at the end of each title is the Resource Library publication date.

 Articles and essays from Resource Library in chronological order:

 American Menagerie (8/28/08)

 Wild at Heart: National Museum of Wildlife Art (12/15/07)

 Animal Sculpture in the Folk Tradition (5/20/05)

 Desert Tracks: Wildlife Art of the American Southwest (10/25/00)